Skip to main content

 }

 If webhookPlugin is omitted, runtime normalization still defaults to { provider: "webhooks" } for webhook.delivery.
-That default resolves to the external kl-webhooks-plugin package; when the package is not installed, webhook CRUD methods fail with a deterministic install error instead of falling back to a built-in runtime path.
+That default resolves to the external kl-plugin-webhook package; when the package is not installed, webhook CRUD methods fail with a deterministic install error instead of falling back to a built-in runtime path.

 Only provider selection lives in .kanban.json.
 Listener plugins are runtime-loaded by the SDK; there is no separate user-facing event.listener config namespace.